Monster Dionysus's life sucks. He's got a dead-end job which he absolutely hates, a nagging Tsundere

 - Muggles: At the beginning of the book, the human race can be classified as either Incogs, Light Cogs, or Cogs: Incogs are classic Muggles who can't interact with or even notice magic no matter how hard they try.
 Light Cogs can observe magic without the Weirdness Censor and even learn to cast the odd spell from time to time, but forget what they saw very quickly; plus, they're also prone to suffering from Alzheimer's disease later in life.
-Finally, Cogs are capable of seeing and remembering the supernatural, and can also perform magic following a certain degree of education; however, thanks to Lotus' influence, they have trouble remembering spells without easy references.
+Finally, Cogs are capable of seeing and remembering the supernatural, and can also perform magic following a certain degree of education; however, thanks to Lotus's influence, they have trouble remembering spells without easy references.

 - Never Mess with Granny: The Big Bad looks like a kindly old lady.

 - Only Known by Their Nickname: Monster isn't his real first name, it's just what he's commonly called.